 Part 2 in this Book Marketing series covers, for most new authors the uncomfortable truth, that your books aren’t going to go viral, and that you need a solid marketing plan to reach the kind of sales to be a financially self-sustaining author.
 In this article, I’ll tell you why.
 The rest of the series falls into this plan, so don’t skip, you’ll want to read this next.

-It’s pretty sucky I know, that you can’t make a living from your first book, but as we’ve already covered in the previous segment; in seven years, the internet, Amazon and eBooks have rocketed newly-published books from effectively 200,000 a year in the UK market, to 231,000 a month, and growing at 120,000 a year.
+It’s pretty sucky I know, that you can’t make a living from your first book, but as we’ve already covered in the previous segment, in seven years the internet, Amazon and eBooks have rocketed newly-published books from effectively 200,000 a year in the UK market, to 350,000 a month, and the rate is growing at 120,000 a year.
 There’s just no way to be found in such a flooded market without a strong enough and long enough book marketing programme.

 Most Authors Plan to Fail

 For most new authors, the idea is set in your head that your book will (or at least, might) simply take off without any more than telling friends and family.
 Word of mouth will do the rest, or some process within Amazon.
 You publish, have a small blip at launch, as friends and family buy your book, and perhaps you shift 20 to 50 copies.
 But that’s it for month one.
 You’re disappointed.
 Hey, but month two, things will pick up, right?
 My friends and family need time to finish the book, of course, and tell others how great it is!

 Month two comes…and goes.
 You’ve met a few more people and sold a half-dozen more copies.
 You start to worry.

 Month three you try news things.
 You set up a Facebook page and tell everyone on there about your book, and provide a link to the book page on Amazon.
 You might set up a website and dabble in the mystic arts of google SEO.

 You try yet more things, and maybe sell a handful more books, becoming despondent.
 Why didn’t it sell?
 I can’t be good enough a writer.